 Certain amino acids, such as tryptophan and tyrosine, have specific roles in regulating brain and hormonal functions:

-• Tryptophan : Precursor to serotonin, a neurotransmitter influencing mood and sleep.
+- Tryptophan : Precursor of serotonin, a neurotransmitter influencing mood and sleep.

 Amino acid requirements according to profiles

-• In the elderly : Increased leucine intake is recommended to prevent sarcopenia (age-related loss of muscle mass).
+- In older people : Increased leucine intake is recommended to prevent sarcopenia (age-related muscle loss).

 2. The concept of a complete amino acid profile

-A complete amino acid profile refers to a protein containing all the essential amino acids in proportions appropriate for the human body's needs.
-Animal proteins, such as those from meat, fish, eggs, or milk, are often considered the gold standard due to their complete profile and high digestibility.
+A complete amino acid profile refers to a protein containing all the essential amino acids in proportions tailored to the needs of the human body.
+Animal proteins, such as those from meat, fish, eggs, or milk, are often considered the benchmark due to their complete profile and high digestibility.

-On the other hand, plant proteins, although rich in amino acids, sometimes have deficiencies.
-For example, grains are often low in lysine, while legumes lack sulfur-containing amino acids like methionine.
-These deficiencies can be overcome by specific food combinations, such as combining rice and lentils or beans and corn, to recreate a complete profile.
+In contrast, plant-based proteins, while rich in amino acids, sometimes have deficiencies.
+For example, cereals are often low in lysine, while legumes lack sulfur-containing amino acids like methionine.
+These deficiencies can be overcome by specific food combinations, such as combining rice and lentils or beans and corn, to create a more complete protein profile.

 Biological value and digestibility of proteins

-Biological Value (BV) is a measure of how efficiently a dietary protein is converted into body protein.
+Biological value (BV) is a measure of how efficiently a dietary protein is converted into body protein.
 The higher the BV, the more easily the protein is used by the body.
-For example, an egg has a biological value of 100, which means it is considered an ideal protein source.
+For example, eggs have a biological value of 100, meaning they are considered an ideal protein source.

 Digestibility is also a key factor, as it determines the proportion of protein actually absorbed by the body after digestion.
 Animal proteins are generally more digestible than plant proteins due to their structure and the absence of inhibitory components such as phytates or tannins, which are often present in plants.